TylerMorgan142/Operation-Overlord/README.md

 ##### D-day

 This section gives a brief rundown of the events of D-day.
-It also includes an embedded youtube video of a speech given by Dwight D. Eisenhower on D-day.
+It also includes an audio element that plays a speech given by Dwight D. Eisenhower to American soldiers on D-day.

 ![D-day](./assets/images/D-day-screenshot.png)